ictvoip/ictvoip-docs/docs/source/ictvoipbox/ictvoipbox.rst

    your WHMCS order form.
 2. During checkout, they provide key details such as tenant name, contact information, main DID, and seat count.
-3. After payment, ictVoIP Box runs an automated provisioning flow that:
+3. After payment, the order enters a pending state awaiting administrator review and approval.
+4. An administrator reviews the order details and triggers the automated provisioning sequence (see :ref:`admin-controlled-provisioning`), which:

    * Creates the FusionPBX tenant/domain and admin user.
    * Creates a starter set of extensions and associates them with the tenant.
    * Provisions a SIP trunk using the configured provider templates.
    * Applies inbound and outbound route templates so calls can flow.
-4. A welcome email is sent with the tenant login details and key service information.
+5. A welcome email is sent with the tenant login details and key service information.

 Existing Client Purchase